haxsaw/hikaru/docs/advanced.rst

 #######################################

-The main use case for completely new document (resource) types is to create a custom resource defintion, or CRD.
+The main use case for completely new document (resource) types is to create a custom resource definition, or CRD.
 Hikaru has direct support for creating CRDs; refer to the advanced topic
 << SOME REF >> for details.